Comprehensive Eye Exam

 In lieu of dilation, you may have the option of having the inside of your eyes viewed using a retinal camera.
 Using a high powered camera lens, the retinal camera can capture a photo of the inside of your eye.
 This photo is then loaded into your electronic medical records and serves as a baseline record of the health of your eyes.
 At future examinations, subsequent photographs will allow the doctor to compare the images to see how the internal structures of your eyes are changing.

 Most insurance plans do not cover retinal photography as part of a comprehensive eye examination, therefore, you may be charged an additional fee for this test.

 COLOR BLINDNESS TEST

 If you suspect that you may have a problem with viewing colors accurately, a color blindness test can be performed.
-In addition to detecting color vision deficiencies, color blindness tests can alert Dr. Klein to possible eye health problems that may affect your color vision.
+In addition to detecting color vision deficiencies, color blindness tests can alert the doctor to possible eye health problems that may affect your color vision.

 OTHER EYE TESTS

-In some cases Dr. Klein may recommend other, more specialized eye tests.
+In some cases, the doctor may recommend other, more specialized eye tests.